GenomicsAotearoa/RNA-seq-workshop/docs/6_over-representation_analysis.md

 -   DESeq2 and edgeR model the count data, and assume a Negative Binomial distribution
 -   Limma transforms (and logs) the data and assumes normality
--   Here we’ve seen that these three approches give quite similar results.
+-   Here we’ve seen that these three approaches give quite similar results.
 -   For Gene Set analysis, gene length needs to be accounted for, since longer transcripts are more likely to be found to be differentially